aricodes-oss/aricodes/content/posts/building-my-dream-controller.md

 # Things you'll need

 As a forewarning, all of the Amazon links in this article are Amazon affiliate links.
-Purchasing through them helps support me at no extra cost to you, but I would remiss not to include this disclaimer so you could avoid that if you desired.
+Purchasing through them helps support me at no extra cost to you, but I would be remiss not to include this disclaimer so you could avoid that if you desired.

 **Tools:**